kye4u2/AutoRE_ML_NLP_LLM_Course_Student/README.md

 ## Disclaimer:
 Installation and use of this lab environment is _**only supported on AMD64 (x86_64) systems**_.
-Due to dependencies such as VEXIR used in Blackfyre, installation on ARM-based systems (e.g., Apple Silicon/M1, Raspberry Pi) is not supported and may require significant troubleshooting.
+Due to dependencies such as VEXIR used in Blackfyre, installation on ARM-based systems (e.g., M1, M2, etc..) is not supported and may require significant troubleshooting.
 As noted in the course requirements, please ensure you are using an AMD64-based virtual machine or host environment for the course labs.